 The puppets in Team America: World Police were capable of incredibly subtle and detailed movements (in their faces).
 The producers decided they were too realistic, and thus too creepy, and decided to purposely scale them back a bit.
 Most notably when they make fun of the fact that the puppets can't really walk.
 They also used a program to precisely match the puppets' mouth movements to the dialogue, but the effect was too terrifyingly realistic, so they toned it down to make the puppets seem more puppet-like.

-Both The Terminator and Terminator 2: Judgment Day (deliberately?) enter the Uncanny Valley: the former when the Terminator performs surgery on its face in the mirror, and the latter when the T-1000 is talking on the phone in a woman's voice.
-Some people have said that they found Terminator in the first movie creepy.
+Some people have said that they found the Terminator in the first movie The Terminator creepy.
 Look closely and he doesn't look normal, and there's something funny about his eyes before he damages one.
 The reason his eyes look funny is that he's lost his eyebrows.
 James Cameron had Arnie's face sprayed with Vaseline to deliberately invoke this trope and make it appear that something wasn't quite right about his skin, but that you wouldn't consciously know what.
-Done again in Terminator 3: Rise of the Machines with CGI used to erase any trace of the Terminators blinking when they get hit in the face or fire their weapons.

 This was also used to great effect with the CGI T-800 cameo in Terminator Salvation.
 The way the inherently imperfect CGI drove Arnold's face right into the Uncanny Valley made the T-800 look like a genuinely creepy soulless killing machine again.